NotAshishParmar/Boojet/README.md

 - Login system for multiple users
 - Cloud-hosted version

+## Working on

+- Using database instead of json files for storage

 | Feature         | “Good Enough”      | Upgrade Later              |
 | --------------- | ------------------ | -------------------------- |